sahilohe/calcSolana/README.md

 clone the repo and the 'cd' in it and run `anchor test` make sure you have every dependencies installed!

-the desired out in my terminal
+the desired output in my terminal
 ![Image](https://gateway.pinata.cloud/ipfs/QmaDcTk2tTMrYhJyNgdCckHEZmqRTncAtX5soCsdVHAzTM)